voxpupuli/rspec-puppet-facts/README.md

 ## Specifying a default Facter version

-By default, `on_supported_os` will return the facts for the version of Facter that it has loaded (usually this is Facter 2.5.1).
+By default, `on_supported_os` will return the facts for the version of Facter that it has loaded.
+It will check for the loaded Puppet version and maps that to the Facter version that Perforce released in the matching AIO.
+The mapping is stored in `ext/puppet_agent_components.json` (check the [maintenance](#maintenance) section for details) and computated in the `facter_version_for_puppet_version` method.
 This behaviour can be overridden by setting the `default_facter_version` RSpec setting in your `spec/spec_helper.rb` file.

 ```ruby
 RSpec.configure do |c|